fightling/i3owm/README.md

 OPTIONS:
     -k, --apikey <apikey>
             OpenWeatherMap API key (see at https://openweathermap.org/api)

+    -C, --cloudiness <cloudiness>
+            maximum cloudiness in percent at which ISS can be treated as visible [default: 25]

     -f, --format <format>
             format string including one ore more of the following keys